-Moisture Meter: Tramex Encounter Plus moisture meter
+Moisture was tested using a Tramex Encounter Plus moisture meter.

 High moisture readings can be caused by any one of the following:

 Poor ventilation, ineffective drainage, leaking pipes, leaking roofs, defective flashing or by concealed termite activity.

 The areas of high moisture should be investigated by way of an invasive inspection.
 High moisture levels also increase the likelihood of termite attack and may also be conducive to borer activity and wood decay.